lelanthran/skeleton-c/README.md

 them (or remove them) with your own modules.

 ## Output files
+You should do a build immediately after cloning this repo, just to make sure everything compiles as it is.
+To build you must do either `make debug` or `make release`.
+The build will display all of the build variables before a build is started.
+Doing a plain `make` will display a list of targets that the user can build.

 After building the project you will have either a `debug/` directory or a `release` directory depending on whether you did `make debug` or `make clean`.
 I'll assume you did `make debug` from this point; all the